Divyesh06/Anvil-Error-Tracker/README.md

 * errors
 * timeline

+## How to Add Users

+The dashboard allows users to sign up, but keeps the account disabled by default.
+As the app owner, you can enable accounts that you want to allow access to by checking the enabled column on the Data Tables in Anvil Editor
+___

 **To get Announcements for this app, subscribe to the notifications for Discussions.**
 You can post any queries or feature requests on the discussions - https://github.com/Divyesh06/Anvil-Error-Tracker/discussions